peterkuma/masters-thesis/chapters/06_shortwave-intermittency.md

 we looked at the global bias in heating rate, as well as the local error and its statistical distribution.
 The shortwave intermittency runs were compared to the base configuration with no shortwave intermittency.
-The impact on shortwave heating rates and longwave heating rates can be seen in Figure\ \ref{fig:shortwave-heating-rate-error}
+The impact on shortwave and longwave heating rates can be seen in Figure\ \ref{fig:shortwave-heating-rate-error}
 and Figure\ \ref{fig:longwave-heating-rate-error}, resp.
-The impact on bias was negligible ($<\ 0.2\ \text{K/day}$)
+The impact on bias was negligible (<\ 0.02 K/day)
 in both shortwave and longwave heating rates.

-It should be noted that in the time series plot, the time axis is in UTC, therefore domain points are not synchronised with respect to local solar time.
+It should be noted that in the time series plot, the time axis is in UTC, therefore domain points are not synchronised with respect to their local solar time.

-From the shortwave heating rate error time series plot, it is clear that the magnitude of error is the greatest during the day (up to
-$0.4\ \text{K/day}$ with 2-h shortwave intermittency), whereas during
-the night the error is zero.
-At the ‘full’ steps when shortwave gaseous optical depths are calculated, the error drops markedly, giving rise to a tooth-like pattern, but a non-reducible error accumulates with time as the run diverges from the reference run.
+From the shortwave heating rate error time series plot, it is clear that the magnitude of error is the greatest during the day (up to ±0.4\ K/day with 2-h shortwave intermittency), whereas during the night the error is zero.
+At the ‘full’ steps when shortwave gaseous optical depths are calculated, the error drops markedly, giving rise to a ‘tooth-like‘ pattern, but a non-reducible error accumulates with time as the run diverges from the reference run.

-Shortwave intermittency has an impact on the longwave heating rates, leading to error of about 0.6\ K/day in the second half of the simulation, i.e. greater than in shortwave heating rates.
+Shortwave intermittency has an impact on longwave heating rates as well, leading to an error of about 0.6\ K/day in the second half of the simulation, i.e. greater than in shortwave heating rates.
 This is likely due the strong sensitivity of longwave fluxes on the temperature profile.